Why Apply for an Electronic Money Institution License in Cyprus

 - Analysis of the internal documents

-- Preparation of required documents for the licensing
+- Preparation of the documents required for licensing

 - Accounting services